ArMonarch/pokemon_term/README.md

   poke -v | --version

 Arguments:
   -n, --name=NAME                   Print the Pokemon by its Name.
 Generally spelled like in the game.
   -l, --list                        Print a list of all pokemons --show-forms                      Show List of Pokemons with their respective forms.
   -s, --shiny                       Print the shiny version of the pokemon.
   -f, --form=FORM                   Print the given form version of the pokemon.
   -r, --random                      Print a Random Pokemon in the terminal.
 Includes shiny version and their forms.
+  --random-by-name=[Pokemon Names]  Print Random Pokemon from given Pokemon names.
+Pokemon names must be seperated by comma(',').
 ```

 ## Installation

 ------------------------------------------------------